Deepbaran/udemy-golang/README.md

     - Functions, with 'deck' as a 'receiver' -> A function with a receiver is like a "method" - a function that belongs to an "instance".
 So, these custom functions will only work with this 'deck' type or are bound to variables of type "deck".
       - We should not make all functions bound to our custom type if they are working on them.
       - Create method (functions with receivers) for our custom type, only if they are acting on the varaible and modifying it.
+      - A receiver receives both the arguments as well as the variable on which it is getting called.
     - Now in the codebase we can replace all slice of string or string slice with deck to create new instances of deck type if we wished to.
     - > cards := deck{"Ace of Diamonds", newCard()}
     - Syntax to add functionality/method/Receiver Function with the receiver deck: